Total Fertility Rate

 In the last few decades there have been significant decreases in world fertility rates.
 The replacement fertility rate is roughly 2.1 births per woman for most industrialized countries but higher for many less developed nations.
 The Total Fertility Rate (TFR) of a population is the average number of children that would be born to a woman over her lifetime.

 The chart below shows the World TFR in columns of 5 years, starting in 1950.
 The TFR for 2009 and 2010 are estimated.
 Take a look at the TFR chart below and the other statistics and join me in a discussion of what some of the trends and numbers may mean.
 For more insight into population trends try playing with the population database provided by the United Nations.
-This is where I obtained the data for my post.
+Since writing this post the database has been updated and I now link to the latest available information.

 Crude Birth and Death Rates